Pamela Cook

 Leslie Pamela Cook-Ioannidis (born c.
 1945) is an American mathematician, the Unidel Professor of Mathematical Sciences and Professor of Chemical Engineering at the University of Delaware.
 She was the president of the Society for Industrial and Applied Mathematics (SIAM) for 2015–2016.
 Her research concerns fluid dynamics.

 Education and career

 Cook earned a bachelor's degree from the University of Rochester in 1967, and a master's and a Ph.D. from Cornell University in 1969 and 1971, respectively.

-Her dissertation, The Asymptotic Behavior as $\epsilon\to 0^+$ of the Solution to $\epsilon\nabla^2w=\partial w/\partial y$ on a Rectangle, was supervised by Geoffrey Stuart Stephen Ludford.
+Her dissertation, The Asymptotic Behavior as $\epsilon\to 0^+$ of the Solution to $\epsilon\nabla^2w=\partial w/\partial y$ on a Rectangle, was supervised by Geoffrey S. S. Ludford.

 After visiting positions at Cornell and the California Institute of Technology, she joined the faculty of the University of California, Los Angeles in 1973.
 She moved to Delaware in 1983.

 At the University of Delaware, she was chair of the Department of Mathematical Sciences for nine years before becoming associate dean of engineering.
 She also served as chair of the university's Commission on the Status of Women.